Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Learning Rate Matters, Really

 \subsubsection{Similar Performance Levels}

-Analogous to the hyperparameter search results shown in Figure~\ref{fig:main-evidence} for Qwen3-0.6B, Table~\ref{tab:gemma-main} and Figure~\ref{fig:main-llama} present the results for Gemma-3-1B and Llama-2-7B.
+To further examine whether the performance parity among LoRA methods observed on Qwen3-0.6B (Figure~\ref{fig:main-evidence} and Appendix Figure~\ref{fig:main-evidence-gemma-cs-r4}) generalizes to diverse model--task combinations, Table~\ref{tab:gemma-main}, Figure~\ref{fig:main-llama}, and Appendix Figure~\ref{fig:llama-13b-math} present the results for Gemma-3-1B, Llama-2-7B, and Llama-2-13B, respectively.
+To maintain the computational feasibility of this study, we select four popular and recently published LoRA variants from the nine methods considered previously, namely PiSSA, MiLoRA, Init[AB], and DoRA.
 Through comprehensive hyperparameter searches, we consistently observe across different model scales and tasks that these methods peak at performance levels similar to vanilla LoRA.
-Specifically, the performance gap across all methods is small: 0.52\% for Gemma on math, and 0.43\% and 1.75\% for Llama on math and code, respectively.
+Specifically, the performance gaps across all methods remain small: 0.52\% for Gemma-3-1B on math, 0.43\% and 1.75\% for Llama-2-7B on math and code, respectively, and 1.81\% for Llama-2-13B on math.
 It is also important to note that while peak performance is similar, the optimal learning rates vary.
 In particular, PiSSA requires a lower learning rate compared to vanilla LoRA across all model-task combinations, while other methods fall within a similar range to LoRA, typically within the same order of magnitude.

 Beyond the optimal learning rates, a closer inspection of the full learning rate spectrum reveals intriguing method-specific behaviors.
 For instance, we observe that PiSSA tends to remain effective at larger learning rates where other methods diverge: in Figure~\ref{fig:main-llama} at $\eta=$1.1$\times10^{-3}$, PiSSA maintains accuracies of 27.83\% and 26.90\% on math and code tasks, respectively, while other methods collapse to near-zero performance on at least one of the tasks.